 A Map Of How Emotions Influence Our Lives, Commissioned By The Dalai Lama.
 The five circles slowly pulsing on my screen are meant to visualize the entire core of human emotion.

 Two weeks after our wedding, flush with international idealism, I had the bright idea of sharing a bit of American culture with my Spanish in-laws by cooking a full Thanksgiving dinner.
 Easier said than done.
+Turkeys are not common in Barcelona.
 Building Social and Emotional Skills in Elementary Students: The Power of Appreciation.
 In this nine-part series, we will look at important factors that influence the happiness and social and emotional learning of elementary school age children.

 Try gratitude.
 Based on my ten years of teaching experience, this is the most powerful tool that I know.
 Gratitude has empowered me to teach more effectively, appreciate my individual students, grow in my profession, and enjoy life.
-Utilizing gratitude, I am able to model one of the most important lessons in life, having a positive attitude, especially about the aspects of life that challenge me.
-Gratitude Journal To get started in your classroom with gratitude, I recommend actually writing your own gratitude list for a few weeks and feeling its power.
 Thxthxthx: The Art of Finding Happiness in Everyday Gratitude.
 By Maria Popova What laundry and bee stings have to do with the secret of happiness.